scalapb/ScalaPB/docs/src/main/markdown/grpc.md

     Exception in thread "main" io.grpc.ManagedChannelProvider$ProviderNotFoundException: No functional server found.
 Try adding a dependency on the grpc-netty artifact

-To work around this issue, try the following solutions.
+To work around this issue, try the following solutions:

-1) Create a `NettyServer` explicitly using `io.grpc.netty.NettyServerBuilder`.
+1. Create a `NettyServer` explicitly using `io.grpc.netty.NettyServerBuilder`.

 Example: